 Pediatric Subspecialty Workforce Shortage Presentation

-The National Governors Association (NGA) Center for Best Practices recently approached the AAP and asked us to participate in a Webinar on the pediatrician workforce.
-The Division of Workforce and Medical Education Policy, working in conjunction with the Division of State Government Affairs, took the lead in preparing an extensive PowerPoint presentation regarding shortages in the pediatric subspecialty workforce (with a general background regarding the pediatric workforce) which was delivered by Mary Ellen Rimsza, MD, FAAP, current chair of the Committee on Pediatric Workforce (COPW).
-The presentation addressed not only subspecialty workforce shortages, but also the reasons behind the shortages and successful strategies that states have used to address them.
-The presentation was virtually attended by health policy staff in governors' offices nationwide and will be sent to AAP chapters with a suggestion that they perform additional outreach regarding this important issue.
-To assist chapters and anyone else who is able to promote the pediatrician workforce, the Division of State Government Affairs has prepared a briefing sheet that outlines key advocacy opportunities.
-Helping policy makers understand that the supply of pediatric subspecialists and surgical specialists is inadequate to meet the health needs of children is vital.
+The National Governors Association Center for Best Practices requested AAP participation in a Webinar covering issues in the pediatrician workforce.
+The Divisions of Workforce and Medical Education Policy and State Government Affairs, took the lead in preparing an extensive PowerPoint presentation regarding shortages in the pediatric subspecialty workforce and an overview of the pediatric workforce, which was delivered by Mary Ellen Rimsza, MD, FAAP, current chair of the COPW.
+The presentation addressed subspecialty workforce shortages, the reasons behind the shortages, and successful strategies that states have used to address them.
+Health policy staff in governors' offices nationwide attended the Webinar and archives were sent to AAP chapters for further dissemination.
+An outline of advocacy opportunities is also available for those interested in helping policy makers understand that the supply of pediatric subspecialists and surgical specialists is inadequate to meet the health needs of children.

 Physician Reentry into the Workforce